updated 12/14/2025

 My very first Writer Deck was an Alphasmart Neo 2 in 2007, when I bought it new shortly after its release by Renaissance Learning.
 It revolutionized my writing experience, giving me a great deal of focus.
 It allowed me to draft 5 novels and a large collection of short stories.
 It was, and still is, a remarkable Writer Deck more than 10 years since it was discontinued.

 More recently, there has been an eruption of new Writer Decks being produced.
 While I still have my Neos, I have fallen in love with the Micro Journals created by Un Kyu Lee.
-There is also the Pomera 250 which has just been released in the US but has existed in a Japanese version for years.
+There is also the Pomera 250 which was recently released in the US but has existed in a Japanese version for years.
 There are also two others that are still forthcoming: the Zero Writer, and the BYOK, both of which I have backed.
 Finally, there are the various Astrohaus smart typewriters (I have the Alpha, but in general I don't like Astrohaus for reasons I will get around to explaining).
 I'm not trying to be a completest (Haha-- really), but if I am really drawn to a Writer Deck, I want to put my support behind the folks trying to serve this niche.
 So I will have pages here for any device I own and have experience with.
 I may post about other devices, but will make it very clear when I don't own them and don't have direct experience with them.

 Final Notes and Contact Information